6 minute read

 Brand awareness deals with the level of familiarity people have with your brand.
 If your target audience is able to recognize your brand, they are likely to choose it over of the competition.

-Establishing brand awareness is critical for business success, and is usually attributed to your marketing team.
+Establishing brand awareness using reputation marketing techniques is critical for business success, and is usually attributed to your marketing team.
 But a lot of the work to build brand awareness can be done by improving your reputation.
 Getting people to know and trust your brand is a huge part of reputation management.

 Here’s how it can be done: